Kowsalyasp/parentkarafmodule/sql readme.md

 ### *Attributes of primary-key tag*

-  name = The primary key name must be specified in a specific pattern, such as first being table name and then with
+**name =** The primary key name must be specified in a specific pattern, such as first being table name and then with
-    continuation `[A-Za-z0-9_]`, these values are only allowed after the table name and are separated by an underscore `format: TableName_[A-Za-z0-9_]`
+    continuation `[A-Za-z0-9_]`, these values are only allowed after the table name and are separated by an underscore.
+These values should not contain any special characters except underscore(_).`format: TableName_[A-Za-z0-9_]`

-  column = Having an ID column as the primary key is always a good idea because it will never change.
+**column =** Having an ID column as the primary key is always a good idea because it will never change.

-  sequence-batch = It denotes the starts with and here, by default, the value is 50.
+**sequence-batch =** It denotes the starts with and here, by default, the value is 50.
 If we want to set the value,
     it should not be less than 50.

-  sequence-generator = Use sequences to automatically generate primary key values.
+**sequence-generator =** Use sequences to automatically generate primary key values.
 It should be specified in the
     following `format: TableName_[A-Za-z0-9_]`.

 #### Create a primary key in a new table: